-Drug Quantity Table.44 However, several other drug base offense levels and specific offense characteristics require convictions under delineated statutes.
-For example, the alternative base offense levels in §2D1.1(a)(1)-(4) require a conviction under certain statutes.45 The specific offense characteristics in §2D1.1(b)(6), (10), (14)(B), and (14)(C)(i) and the cross reference in §2D1.1(d)(2) also require a conviction under certain statutes.46 Thus, for these provisions to apply, it is not enough for a defendant to have committed uncharged or acquitted acts that could have been charged under the referenced statutes-rather, the defendant must be convicted under the specified statute for the base offense level, specific offense characteristic, or cross reference to apply.
+Under relevant conduct principles, courts may consider "[t]ypes and quantities of drugs not specified in the count of conviction" in determining the offense level under the Drug Quantity Table.
+However, several other drug base offense levels and specific offense characteristics require convictions under delineated statutes.
+For example, the alternative base offense levels in §2D1.1(a)(1)-(4) currently require a conviction under certain statutes, although the Commission recently promulgated an amendment under which these provisions also can apply if the parties' stipulate to their application.
+The specific offense characteristics in §2D1.1(b)(6), (10), (14)(B), and (14)(C)(i) and the cross reference in §2D1.1(d)(2) also require a conviction under certain statutes.
+Thus, for these provisions to apply, it is not enough for a defendant to have committed uncharged or acquitted acts that could have been charged under the referenced statutes-rather, the defendant must be convicted under the specified statute for the base offense level, specific offense characteristic, or cross reference to apply.

 Other guideline provisions limit the court's consideration to the defendant's actions, not the acts or omissions of others.
 The defendant's actions include acts "committed, aided, abetted, counseled, commanded, induced, procured, or willfully caused by the defendant."
-For example, the 2-level enhancement in §2D1.1(b)(2) applies only where "the defendant" used, threatened, or directed the use of violence.48
+For example, the 2-level enhancement in §2D1.1(b)(2) applies only where "the defendant" used, threatened, or directed the use of violence.